 Plant galls AIDGAP

-FSC Plant galls AIDGAP is an identification guide to plant galls in Britain and Ireland.
+Plant galls AIDGAP is an identification guide to plant galls in Britain.
+3rd edition for 2023.

-The Plant galls AIDGAP was produced in partnership with the British Plant Gall Society.
+Field Studies Council publishes Plant galls AIDGAP (3rd edition) in partnership with British Plant Gall Society.